PowerShell/Community-Blog/Posts/2022/09/Registry-Monitor.md

 );
 ```

 The first line in square brackets is called **DllImport Attribute**.
-Is what tells PinVoke which DLL
+It's what tells PinVoke which DLL
 contains the definition for **RegOpenKeyExW**. `CharSet = CharSet.Unicode` defines Unicode as our
 encoding, and `SetLastError = true` will set the last error with the corresponding Win32 error, if
 the function call fails.
 Setting the last error is crucial for debugging and troubleshooting these